If you’re confident with code, you may find it easier to install Windows patches with PowerShell than to use Microsoft’s system.

 Regularly schedule queries to see if there are any missing patches.
 That way, you’ll make sure that you have all the latest essential security updates.

 Once you know what you’re missing, take that information and install the patches.
 Get-WindowsUpdate provides many different parameters to query and install updates — in fact, it’d be ideal for an interactive menu written in PowerShell that is designed to be easier for noncoders to use.
 For example, if you want to install the list of patches provided with Get-WUList cmdlet, take the next logical step and install them with the Get-WindowsUpdate cmdlet.
 [Read related article: Why Speaking In Jargon Doesn’t Make You Look Smarter]

 A patch can be in several different states, such as available, downloaded and installed.
 Some patches need a reboot to complete an install, while others don’t.
 The Get-WindowsUpdate command gives you the flexibility to pick and choose which updates are installed.

 For example, let’s say that you don’t care about anything other than getting the missing updates installed on the computer.
 In that case, you can tell Get-WindowsUpdate to install all missing patches, accepting every one that it finds and initiating a reboot if necessary.

 You could be a little more gentle and only pick specific updates using the KBArticleId parameter.
 The below command would install only that particular KB, and if the computer needed a reboot, it would let you know rather than automatically rebooting.

 You can keep a patch downloaded but not installed.
 Then, if you carry out planned maintenance on a regular basis, you can install all downloaded updates on the same day.

-The PSWindowsUpdate module has many different options and way too much to cover in one article.
-I encourage you to download and try it out.
-Be sure to check out the extensive help documentation for each function if you’re unfamiliar with the syntax.
+The PSWindowsUpdate module has many different options and uses — too many to cover in one article.
+Download it and try it for yourself.
+Check out the extensive help documentation for each function if you’re unfamiliar with the syntax.